bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 > **Mistake made**
 >
 > I should've just kept my rental car instead of trying to save money by taking
-> public transport, which may be good by US standards, but otherwise really
+> public transport which, in the Bay, is perhaps good by US standards, but
-> mostly sucks.
+> otherwise really mostly sucks.
 I paid with my time and patience anyway.

 # Wednesday, May 15th – I/O, day 2

-Caught by the police
+## Arrested (almost)

-On the second day of I/O (Wed, May 15th) I did not feel mentally well (for reasons not belonging into a public-facing blogpost) and had to take a break from all the hustle happening at the venue.
+On the second day of I/O (Wed, May 15th) I didn't feel well and had to take a break from all the hustle happening at the venue.
 Some person that I had eaten lunch with suggested me to climb the nearby Shoreline Vista Point.
 I took his advice, walked out of the amphitheater, and headed towards the trail entrance.

 To my disappointment, I was greeted by this sign: